prxnxv14/Amitycslab/README.md

 23. Write a C program to check whether a number is Strong number or not.
 24. Write a C program to print all Strong numbers between 1 to n.
 25. Write a C program to print Fibonacci series up to n terms.
+26. WAP to fing the largest of 5 numbers.